- Reference Number: HEY1240/2021

 Is it painful?

-When the local anaesthetic is injected into the skin you may feel some discomfort like a bee sting.
-After this, the procedure should not be painful but you may have the sensation of gentle pushing and pulling in your groin.
+When the local anaesthetic is injected into the skin you may feel some discomfort or a stinging sensation.
+After this, the procedure should not be painful, but you may have the sensation of gentle pushing and pulling in your groin.
 There will be a nurse standing nearby looking after you during the procedure.
-If the procedure becomes painful, please inform the nurse or doctor so that they will be able to give you a pain relief medication.
-As the dye is injected into the arteries you may feel hot (usually only lasts 20 seconds), a flushed sensation from the dye or the urge to urinate.
+If the procedure becomes painful, please inform the nurse or doctor so that they may be able to give you some pain relief medication.
+As the dye is injected into the arteries you may feel hot and flushed.
+These sensations are normal during angiography.

 What happens afterwards?

-You will be taken out of the X-ray theatre onto a trolley in the Day Unit recovery area.
+You will be taken out of the X-ray theatre on a trolley and transferred to the Day Unit recovery area.
 The nurses will carry out regular observations such as pulse and blood pressure measurements, to ensure that there are no problems after the procedure.
-They will also look at the skin entry site in your groin.
-You will have to stay in bed for a few hours after the procedure.
-If you need to stay overnight, you will be transported to the hospital ward at this time.
+They will also look at the skin entry site in your groin or arm.
+You will have to stay in bed for a one or two hours after the procedure.
+You will be admitted overnight after your procedure, usually to the renal ward.
 During your recovery period, you should keep the leg or arm that was punctured still to reduce bleeding from the puncture site.
 You will be advised when you can sit up and then walk about.
+The ward will keep a careful eye on your urine output and blood pressure after the procedure and may reduce you blood pressure medication following the procedure.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to Interventional Radiology Department (01482) 675667
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Interventional Radiology on tel: 01482 675667

 General Advice and Consent